-domain as conditionals, so that what I have been calling the set of accessible worlds (for possibility modals) is simply identified with the modal domain.
+In addition, Gillies (2007, §6) offers an analysis of possibility modals, which likewise have the power to trigger domain expansion.
+Gillies' possibility modals quantify over the same modal domain as conditionals, so that what I have been calling the set of accessible worlds (for possibility modals) is simply identified with the modal domain.
 Although Gillies' focus is on possibility modals in the consequent of conditionals, the same analysis is straightforwardly extended to bare possibility modals, and the overall framework is one of a unified strict analysis.

-Following a proposal from D. Lewis (1979, ex.
+Following a proposal from Lewis (1979, ex.
 6), Gillies characterizes the domain shifting effect of modals on context in terms of accommodation.
-When a sentence $\Diamond \phi$ is asserted, if there are no φ -worlds in the modal domain, then, under suitable circumstances, the context shifts to accommodate the assertion: the set of accessible worlds expands, so that, relative to the new context, $\Diamond \phi$ expresses a true proposition which is compatible with preceding discourse.
+When a sentence $\Diamond \phi$ is asserted, if there are no $\phi$ -worlds in the modal domain, then, under suitable circumstances, the context shifts to accommodate the assertion: the set of accessible worlds expands, so that, relative to the new context, $\Diamond \phi$ expresses a true proposition which is compatible with preceding discourse.
 Gillies further analyzes such accommodation in terms of a possibility presupposition associated with the prejacents of possibility modals themselves.
-I'll remain uncommitted here about the specific semantic mechanisms at work in the accommodation of possibility modals, but, like D. Lewis (1979, pp. 346-47), I will allow accommodation of asserted content, as well as presupposed content.
+I'll remain uncommitted here about the specific semantic mechanisms at work in the accommodation of possibility modals, but, like Lewis (1979, 346-347), I will allow accommodation of asserted content, as well as presupposed content.

-In sum, I propose to adopt this general framework- the shifting modal domain, the background ordering of worlds, and the accommodation-driven effects of modals and conditionals- if not all the specifics of each formulation.
+In sum, I propose to adopt this general framework-the shifting modal domain, the background ordering of worlds, and the accommodation-driven effects of modals and conditionals-if not all the specifics of each formulation.
 But I take a more variegated view of the role of accommodation in shifting the modal domain than von Fintel or Gillies.
 While they recognize standardized domain shifts driven by fixed semantic mechanisms, I propose that the modal domain is liable to shift in more than one way, and in response to a range of distinct semantic and discourse-level constraints.

 For the particular case at hand, I wish to propose two modifications to the von Fintel-Gillies picture.
 First, I hold that, at least in the kinds of cases at hand, accommodation does not occur automatically; it must be triggered by an appropriate linguistic signal.
-In particular, the use of the contrastive discourse marker, in conjunction with the other shift markers, is sufficient to trigger an accommodation-driven change to the modal domain.30 Meanwhile, the use of and, in the absence of shift markers, tends to signal that the modal domain stays fixed.31 Second, whereas (D.) D. Lewis (1979, pp. 354-55), as well as von Fintel (2001, §8) and A. Gillies (2007, §9), claim that only domain expansions are easy to achieve in discourse, I join (K.) Lewis (2017, pp. 7-9) in concluding that both expansions and contractions of the modal domain occur smoothly in normal conversation as a result of accommodation, albeit only when accompanied by the appropriate linguistic signals.
+In particular, the use of the contrastive discourse marker, in conjunction with the other shift markers, is sufficient to trigger an accommodation-driven change to the modal domain.
+Meanwhile, the use of and, in the absence of shift markers, tends

-30A potential simplification of this analysis might hold that the presence of the Contrast discourse relation alone is sufficient to trigger modal accommodation.
+$^{30}$ A potential simplification of this analysis might hold that the presence of the Contrast discourse relation alone is sufficient to trigger modal accommodation.
 Yet it seems to me that infelicitous readings of the marked cases are (more) available when only the contrast marker is used (which is sufficient to incur Contrast), but not available when all three shift markers are employed.
-Thus the discourse relation of Contrast is necessary for triggering a domain shift, but that is not the whole story about the discourse mechanisms at play here.
+Thus the discourse relation of to signal that the modal domain stays fixed.
+Second, whereas (D.) Lewis (1979, 354-355), as well as von Fintel (2001, §8) and Gillies (2007, §9), claim that only domain expansions are easy to achieve in discourse, I join (K.) Lewis (2017, 7-9) in concluding that both expansions and contractions of the modal domain occur smoothly in normal conversation as a result of accommodation, albeit only when accompanied by the appropriate linguistic signals.